 - Make sure your copper wire is thin enough to be easily handled but strong enough that it doesn’t break with moderate pressure.

 - Everything else – We’re done with the essentials for rigging your ballyhoo.
-Now please don’t forget to bring everything else, okay?
+Also, don’t forget to bring everything else, okay?
 Your rod, line, reel, and underpants.
-We don’t need to remind you of these others; we’ll focus more on preparing the bait.

 Now that we have everything we need ready and haven’t left anything behind (even taking care of bringing extras just in case) we are now ready to begin our step by step process!
 A rough estimate of the time you’ll need will be around 3-5 minutes, but the first time might always take longer.

 Once you’ve memorized, familiarized, and done everything, all it takes is practice, and you’ll be finishing faster than you can cast a line!
 Ready?
 Start!

 Pick your ballyhoo and match it with your hook.
 Once you’ve found the right one, hold it and gouge out both its eyes – you may do it bare handed, or with a tool.
 Taking out the eyes ensures that you can have a nice hole to secure your wire and it also prevents the eyes from affecting movement while trolling.